duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 because no result of the subquery is less than or equal to 5.

 The quantifier `SOME` maybe used instead of `ANY`: `ANY` and `SOME` are interchangeable.

-> In DuckDB, and contrary to most SQL implementations, a comparison of a scalar with a single-column subquery returning multiple values still executes without error.
-However, the result is unstable, as the final comparison result is based on comparing just one (non-deterministically selected) value returned by the subquery.

 ## `EXISTS`